Fractal-Software/fractalDataStream/README.txt

-This application was made for the purpose of creating a sentiment analysis pipeline that connects to twitter -for a given subject-, and sends the processed data all the way up to the backend.
+This application was made for the purpose of creating a sentiment analysis pipeline that connects to twitter -for a given subject-, and sends the processed data to the backend.

+To start the application:

 Initialize docker swarm